 English grammarian, author and politician, born in Salisbury.
 Educated at Salisbury and Oxford.
 He inherited a small fortune in 1733 upon the death of his father.
-In 1744 he published three treatises, to which Boswell refer in LJ071262, on art; on music, painting and poetry; and on happiness.
+In 1744 he published three treatises, to which Boswell refers in his London Journal,1 on art; on music, painting and poetry; and on happiness.
 In 1751 he published Hermes, a philosophical work concerning grammar.
 MP for Christchurch (1761-1780).
 Comptroller to the Queen (1774-1780).
-His son, James Harris (1746-1820) became 1st Earl of Malmesbury, and published (1801) the complete works of his father.
+His son, James Harris (1746-1820) became 1st Earl of Malmesbury and published (1801) the complete works of his father.

 Searches for Title: Hermes and Author: Harris at AbeBooks yields several copies of Hermes or a Philosophical Enquiry Concerning Universal Grammar, some of them original 1751 editions, other later reprints.
-His treatises seems to be much harder to come by.
+His treatises are much harder to come by.